LLM API Pricing Comparison - June 2026

 | Anthropic | ~$5 trial credits | All models | Tier 1 limits | Few months expiry |

-| Mistral | Free tier (some) | Nemo | Limited RPM | No card required |
+| Mistral | Free tier (limited) | Ministral 3B legacy | Rate-limited | No card required |

 Price History

-Apr 2026 - Claude Opus 4.7 launches at $5/$25 per MTok (same as Opus 4.6), but a new tokenizer uses up to 35% more tokens for equivalent inputs.
-Effective cost is higher despite the unchanged headline rate.
+Apr 2026 - Claude Opus 4.7 launches at $5/$25 with a tokenizer that uses up to 35% more tokens than Opus 4.6.

-Feb 2026 - Claude Opus 4.6 launched at $5/$25, a 67% reduction from Opus 4.1's $15/$75.
+Feb 2026 - Claude Opus 4.6 launches at $5/$25, a 67% reduction from Opus 4.1's $15/$75.
+Fast Mode added at $30/$150 for Opus 4.6 and 4.7.

 FAQ